 Taxation of Private Equity Funds

-Domestic PEFs may elect to be treated as pass-through entities for tax purposes such that income tax does not incur at the PEF level and each partner’s income from the PEF will be subject to corporate income tax or individual income tax.
+Domestic PEFs may elect to be treated as pass-through entities for tax purposes so that income tax is not incurred at the PEF level and each partner’s income from the PEF will be subject to corporate income tax or individual income tax.
 If the PEF does not make such an election, the fund itself, as opposed to the investors, is liable for taxes at applicable corporate income tax rates.

-At the investor level, income arising from the PEF is regarded as dividends except for the following foreign investors resident in a country that has a tax treaty with Korea:
+At the investor level, income arising from the PEF is regarded as dividends, except for in the case of the following foreign investors resident in a country that has a tax treaty with Korea:

 For those investors that qualify for such exception, their income from the PEF will be classified based on the underlying income recognised by the PEF.
 Accordingly, if the PEF received capital gains, then distribution of such capital gains to the qualifying foreign investors will be treated as capital gains for the foreign investors and not as dividend income.

-Trusts established in Korea generally do not qualify for benefits under the double tax treaties Korea has entered into with other jurisdictions.
-However, the Korea-US double tax treaty allows for treatment of income received by a partnership or trust to be determined by the residence and taxation of the partner or the person subject to taxation on such income.
-Company-type funds established in Korea would generally be considered Korean resident corporations and therefore eligible for benefits under double tax treaties.
+Trusts established in Korea generally do not qualify for benefits under the double-tax treaties Korea has entered into with other jurisdictions.
+However, the Korea-US double-tax treaty allows for treatment of income received by a partnership or trust to be determined by the residence and taxation of the partner or the person subject to taxation on such income.
+Company-type funds established in Korea would generally be considered Korean-resident corporations and would therefore be eligible for benefits under double-tax treaties.

 It is common for PEFs to establish PEF-SPCs as their subsidiaries.
 Since PEFs are prohibited from using leverage at the fund level, PEF-SPCs are used to leverage investments.
-In case of SIPFs, special purpose vehicles (SPVs) are usually used for tax structuring purposes, especially in relation to outbound investments.
+In the case of SIPFs, special purpose vehicles (SPVs) are usually used for tax-structuring purposes, especially in relation to outbound investments.